Entering the race

-Both marathon and 10K races start on Usk Way in Newport City Centre, by the riverfront.
-The marathon starts at 9am and the 10K at 9.45am.
+Marathon, half marathon and 10K races start on Usk Way in Newport City Centre, by the riverfront.
+The marathon and half start at 9am and the 10K at 9.45am.

 I don’t live in Newport and don’t know the route, will I be able to get lost?

 What happens if I cannot finish the race?

 We will have medical points along the route.
 If you are just too tired we will have vehicles to get you back to the start/finish area.